Team Morales at Century 21 AllPoints Presents...

 Costs of buying a home:

-Deposit- Usually $1000-$2000 at the time of initial offer.
-This will hold the home for you and also comes off the total price you are offering.
+Deposit- Amount varies but the higher the better!
+This will hold the home for you and also comes off the total price of the home.

 Inspection- This is NOT a requirement, but we always suggest it!
 A qualified home Inspector will run around $400-$600 depending on the size of the home.